panluo0824-coder/Causal-Multimodal-Deconfounding-for-Medical-Report-Generation/README.md

 # Causal-Multimodal-Deconfounding-for-Medical-Report-Generation
 We propose CMD-MRG, a unified multimodal de-confounding framework.
-It jointly employs VCAI and LCBI to suppress the spurious associations introduced by imaging appearance confounding and linguistic prior confounding, thereby enabling MRG with improved visual faithfulness and less language drift.
+It jointly employs Visual Causal Appearance-Invariance (VCAI) and Linguistic Causal Backdoor Intervention (LCBI) to suppress the spurious associations introduced by imaging appearance confounding and linguistic prior confounding, thereby enabling MRG with improved visual faithfulness and less language drift.